Great Valley School District: Great Valley Middle School

+The principal is Dr. Edward Souders and the assistant principal is Dr. Sharon Cohen.

 Great Valley High School

 The high school serves students in ninth through twelfth grade.
 The high school is located on the same campus as the middle school.
 The principal is Dr. Heidi Capetola and the assistant principals are Mr. Pat Connors and Mr. Henry McCloskey.
-Mr. Michael Semar, serves as Athletic Director for Great Valley.
+Mr. Michael Semar, serves as Athletic Director.

 School organization

 By the 1990s, when the school had three functioning elementary schools, district population growth necessitated construction of a larger middle school and addition of a fourth elementary school.
 Once the new middle school was completed, the General Wayne facility was closed and converted into the fourth elementary school.
 Thereafter, Sugartown students temporarily used the renovated General Wayne school to allow for Sugartown's renovation and expansion.
 Thereafter, the high school underwent a four-year renovation that was completed during the 2006/2007 school year.

 After Sugartown's elementary renovation, reassignment of students to schools within the district was necessary.
 This process began in June 2004 and was implemented in time for the 2006–2007 school year.
 Some students throughout the district from the other three elementary schools were relocated to Sugartown.